 What sports gets its name due to its originally being played using barrels and sticks, with the barrels stimulating horses?

-Decorated swimmers Mary T. Meagher and Susie O'Neill who both specialized in an event had what operatic nickname?
+Decorated swimmers Mary T. Meagher and Susie O'Neill who both specialized had what operatic nickname?

 Referring to Puccini's opera as well as the swimming event.